There are many different podcast hosting platforms and it can be difficult to decide which one to go with…

 They also provide rank history & reviews for different countries and platforms:

-Every country has a separate version of iTunes and it would be next to impossible to monitor your reviews in all of them without a service like this.
+Every country has a separate version of Apple Podcasts (iTunes) and it would be next to impossible to monitor your reviews in all of them without a service like this.

 You can choose to have a daily or weekly update email as well.